kentico-matthews/Custom.XperienceByKentico.VideoEmbedWidget/readme.md

 public string Url { get; set; }
 ```
-Next, we can signify whether the video should be sized dynamically, with a boolean property, and also add properties for the dimensions when its size is explicitly specified.
+Next, we can signify whether the video should be sized dynamically, using a boolean property, and also add properties for the dimensions when its size is explicitly specified.
 ```c#
 public bool DynamicSize { get; set; }